jupyterlab/jupyter-ai/docs/source/users/index.md

 This command should not produce any output.

-The `%%ai` magic command is easy to use and enables to to quickly pick which model you want to use and specify natural language prompts.
+The `%%ai` magic command is user-friendly and enables you to quickly pick which model you want to use and specify natural language prompts.

 ### Choosing a provider and model

-To use Jupyter AI, use the `%%ai` cell magic with the syntax `<provider-id>:<model-id>`.
-Your prompt starts on the second line of the cell.
+The `%%ai` magic command enables you to specify a model provider and model with the syntax `<provider-id>:<model-id>`.
+The natural language prompt starts on the second line of the cell.
-The prompt starts on the second line of the cell.

 For example, to send a text prompt to the provider `anthropic` and the model ID `claude-v1.2`, enter the following code into a cell and run it: